terranum-ch/ToolMap-user-doc/README.md

 # ToolMap user documentation

 This repository contains the ToolMap user documentation and tutorials base files.
-The generated files are visible on ReadTheDocs.
+The generated files are visible on ReadTheDocs here: http://toolmap-user-documentation.rtfd.io/

 ## Structure